What is Auto-correction?

 - Then tap on the “G” icon located on the upper side corner of your keyboard.

-- Now, after successfully performing the above step currently, you have to tap on three dots located on the upper corner side of the keyboard.
+- Now, after successfully performing the above step, you have to tap on three dots located on the keyboard’s upper corner side.

 - After the above step, you will get four options “Text Editing,” “One-Handed,” “Settings,” “Floating.”